fern-moreno/discordbot/README.md

-# discordbot
+# syallabus bot

 This bot is designed for college students who create Discord servers to communicate with each other about a college course they are enrolled in.
-Depending on a command a user enters, the bot will output different information about the course.
+Depending on a command that the user types, the bot will output different information about the course.
 For example, if someone types `.office_hours` the bot will display the current office hours that the teacher has for the day.
 Typing in `.current_assignments hw` will display upcoming homework assignments that are due.